Mileage: 3.8 miles RT

 Elevation Gain/Highest: 140ft/922ft

-Map: USGS Coyote Mountain, WA, my GAIA
+Map: USGS Coyote Mountain, WA

 Favorite Eats After Hike: Cliff Droppers, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.